atlassian/conartist/README.md

 ```

 Another use case is composing files together into another file.
 This can be
-useful if you have custom configurations that you want to compose together into
+useful if you have custom files that you want to compose together into a file.
-a single configuration.

 The following example will take data read from a `package.json` and generate a
 `README.md` from it: